Mas Pardi

 Rear Admiral Mas Pardi (1 October 1901 – 13 August 1968) was the founder and leader of the central People's Security Agency Marines, which was the forerunner of the Indonesian Navy.
 Mas Pardi is known as the "Father of Indonesian Shipping" by establishing maritime schools.
 On 10 September 1945, the marine BKR was renamed to TKR Laut.
 Mas Pardi was the Chief of the Marine TKR General Staff.
-He is the namesake of buildings at the Semarang Shipping Science Polytechnic and the Indonesian Naval Academy.
+He is the namesake of buildings at the Semarang Merchant Marine Polytechnic and the Indonesian Naval Academy.

 Early life

 Mas Pardi was born in Ambarawa, Central Java, in 1901, studying at a Hollandsch-Inlandsche School until 1916 and continued to a Meer Uitgebreid Lager Onderwijs until 1920.
 In 1922 he entered a Zeevaartschool (Marine Academy).

 After graduating in 1923, he joined the Government Navy, a Dutch naval unit tasked with policing and transport, on the survey ship SS Orion, with the rank of Officer First Class, he was transferred to the ship SS Fomalhaut in the year 1936.